HL7/cancer-reporting/input/pagecontent/index.md

-The Cancer Pathology Data Sharing implementation guide (IG) reporting process documents best practices for transmitting pathology data as FHIR resource bundles and distributing them to the Central Cancer Registry (CCR) via two pathways:
+The Cancer Pathology Data Sharing implementation guide (IG) reporting process documents best practices for transmitting pathology data as a FHIR Document via three pathways:

-1. Laboratory Information Systems (LIS) to CCR via an electronic health record (EHR) intermediary
+1. Laboratory Information Systems (LIS) to Central Cancer Registry (CCR) via an electronic health record (EHR) intermediary
+2. EHR to EHR
-2. LIS to CCR directly
+3. LIS to CCR

 This publication promotes structured data collection and exchange of cancer pathology data, provides the data model, defined data items and their corresponding code and value sets.
 This guide specifies the collection and exchange of data specific to a cancer pathology synoptic report for public health reporting.
 This guide is compliant with FHIR Release 4.